Cyclone1070/docsreader/src/tailwind/markdown/docs/line-height.md

 Use `leading-<number>` utilities like `leading-6` and `leading-7` to set the line height of an element independent of the font-size:

-leading-6

-So I started to walk into the water.
-I won't lie to you boys, I was terrified.
-But I pressed on, and as I made my way past the breakers a strange calm came over me.
-I don't know if it was divine intervention or the kinship of all living things but I tell you Jerry at that moment, I *was* a marine biologist.

-leading-7

-So I started to walk into the water.
-I won't lie to you boys, I was terrified.
-But I pressed on, and as I made my way past the breakers a strange calm came over me.
-I don't know if it was divine intervention or the kinship of all living things but I tell you Jerry at that moment, I *was* a marine biologist.

-leading-8

-So I started to walk into the water.
-I won't lie to you boys, I was terrified.
-But I pressed on, and as I made my way past the breakers a strange calm came over me.
-I don't know if it was divine intervention or the kinship of all living things but I tell you Jerry at that moment, I *was* a marine biologist.

 ```
 <p class="text-sm leading-6">So I started to walk into the water...</p><p class="text-sm leading-7">So I started to walk into the water...</p><p class="text-sm leading-8">So I started to walk into the water...</p>
 ```